spine/hem/README.md

 Node modules: Hem will recursively resolve any external Node modules your code references.
 This means that Spine, jQuery etc, can all be external Node modules - you don't have lots of libraries floating around your application.
 This also has the advantage of explicit versioning; you'll have much more control over external libraries.

-Stitch modules: Hem will bundle up your whole application (without any static dependency analysis), automatically converting CoffeeScript (.coffee) and jQuery template (.tmpl) files.
+Stitch modules: Hem will bundle up your whole application (without any static dependency analysis), automatically converting CoffeeScript (.coffee), Jade templates (.jade) and Eco templates (.eco or .jeco).
 Hem doesn't use static analysis of your application to determine dependencies, as that's often not-viable considering the amount of dynamically loaded dependencies most applications use.

 In a nutshell, Hem will make sure your application and all its dependencies are wrapped up in a single file, ready to be served to web browsers.